Koredotcom/docs/docs/gale/models/fine-tune-models/generate-an-api-key.md

 You can generate an API for your fine-tuned model and share it with other trusted users.
 It is essential to have a secure API key when trying to connect to this fine-tuned model in an external environment.

-**To generate a new API key for your fine-tuned model, follow these steps**:
+To generate a new API key for your fine-tuned model, follow these steps:

 1. Click the **API keys** tab in the left panel on the **Overview** page of your fine-tuned model.